 Bonner's collection of North Korean artefacts was recently published as a book by Phaidon, and is going on show at London's House of Illustration on 23 February

 Nicholas Bonner first visited Korea in 1993, and since then has spent “most of my adult life involved in North Korea”.
 Now based in Beijing, he makes regular trips to the country with his company, Koryo Tours, and has also put together films and other cultural projects with North Korea with his other business, Koryo Studio.
-Bonner has collected ephemera from North Korea for nearly 25 years and recently published a book showcasing some of it with Phaidon, Made in North Korea: Graphics from Everyday Life.
-Featuring everything from metro tickets to stamps, postcards to luggage labels, tinned food labels to gift-wrap, it includes a healthy proportion of photographs made and disseminated by the DPRK.
+Bonner has collected ephemera from North Korea for nearly 25 years and recently published a book showcasing some of it with Phaidon, Made in North Korea: Graphics from Everyday Life; on 23 February a selection from this archive is going on show at London’s House of Illustration.
+Featuring everything from metro tickets to stamps, postcards to luggage labels, tinned food labels to gift-wrap, Bonner’s collection includes a healthy portion of photographs made and disseminated by the DPRK.
 BJP caught up with him to find out more.

 BJP: What do you have in your archive?

 Nicholas Bonner: Our office in Beijing is full of North Korean ephemera – films, comics, and of course years of personal photography.
 We have also worked with photographers from Martin Parr in the 1990s to a recent exhibition with Carl de Keyzer and Eddo Hartmann.
 Perhaps one of the most well-known shoots was the book Welcome to Pyongyang which we produced with Charlie Crane, which was published by Chris Boot in 2006.

 BJP: Is it dangerous to collect the materials you keep?